coreos/tectonic-docs/Documentation/install/openstack/openstack-terraform.md

 * **Terraform**: Tectonic Installer includes and requires a specific version of Terraform.
 This is included in the Tectonic Installer tarball.
 See the [Tectonic Installer release notes][release-notes] for information about which Terraform versions are compatible.
 * **CoreOS Container Linux**: The latest Container Linux Beta (1353.2.0 or later) [uploaded into Glance](https://coreos.com/os/docs/latest/booting-on-openstack.html) and its OpenStack image ID.
-* **CoreOS Tectonic account**: Register for a [CoreOS Tectonic account][account-login], which is free for up to 10 nodes.
+* **CoreOS Tectonic account**: A [CoreOS Tectonic account][account-login].
 You must provide the account's License and Pull Secret during installation.

 ## Getting Started
 OpenStack is a highly customizable environment where different components can be enabled/disabled.
 The installer currently supports only one flavor: